identity-com/prove-solana-wallet/README.md

 The verify(publicKey, proof) function decodes the message and signature from the proof, and uses nacl to verify that the given public key signed the proof.

 ### Using a zero-value transaction
-The prove() function generates a zero-value transaction, and signs it with the wallet private key.
+The proveTransaction() function generates a zero-value transaction, and signs it with the wallet private key.
 For the transaction to be verified by the verifyTransaction() function, it must: